Survey Research | Definition, Examples & Methods

 Before you start, create a clear plan for where, when, how, and with whom you will conduct the survey.
 Determine in advance how many responses you require and how you will gain access to the sample.

-Then, when you are satisfied that you have created a strong research design suitable for answering your research questions, you can conduct the survey through your method of choice – by mail, online, or in person.
+When you are satisfied that you have created a strong research design suitable for answering your research questions, you can conduct the survey through your method of choice – by mail, online, or in person.

-Step five: Analyze the survey results
+Step 5: Analyze the survey results

 There are many methods of analyzing the results of your survey.
 First you have to process the data, usually with the help of a computer program to sort all the responses.
 You should also clean the data by removing incomplete or incorrectly completed responses.